synapse-developpement/Wiklassify/README.md

 * nb5_detection_semantic_incoherences.ipynb

 > Within hand-labeled semantics-related text version pairs, each text fragment is set apart as a single observation.
 The goal consists in building a model that can identify an incoherence from a single text sample.
+The word embeddings are obtained from a skip-gram model that is trained on current version of French Wikipedia articles.
+This training text can be obtained with this [Wikipedia extractor](https://github.com/bwbaugh/wikipedia-extractor).

 ## Built With